 Another consideration is the type of investments available to you.
 With a Roth 401(k), your investments are limited to the ones available in your 401(k) plan.
 It can be great, or it can be sub-par.
 With a Roth IRA, you have control over the funds you can invest in.
 But a powerful tool can be a double-edged sword, and it’s best to consult a financial planner when making investment decisions.

 Both are great ways to save for retirement, and each has its pros and cons.
-If you need help deciding, or just want to talk to someone about getting your finances on the path towards financial freedom, schedule a free Discovery Call today.
+If you need help deciding, or just want to talk to someone about getting your finances on the path towards financial freedom, schedule a free discovery call with one of our certified financial planners today.

 Bonus: Does your income put you above contribution limits for a Roth IRA?
 Check out our video on the Backdoor Roth IRA technique.